Carbon budget

-A carbon budget is "the maximum amount of cumulative net global anthropogenic carbon dioxide (CO_{2}) emissions that would result in limiting global warming to a given level with a given probability, taking into account the effect of other anthropogenic climate forcers".
-When expressed relative to the pre-industrial period it is referred to as the Total Carbon Budget, and when expressed from a recent specified date it is referred to as the Remaining Carbon Budget.
+A carbon budget is a concept used in politics of climate change to help set greenhouse gas emissions reduction targets in a fair and effective way.
+It examines the "maximum amount of cumulative net global anthropogenic carbon dioxide (CO_{2}) emissions that would result in limiting global warming to a given level".
+It can be expressed relative to the pre-industrial period (the year 1750).
+In this case, it is the total carbon budget.
+Or it can be expressed from a recent specified date onwards.
+In that case it is the remaining carbon budget.

-A carbon budget consistent with keeping warming below a specified limit is also referred to as an emissions budget, an emissions quota, or allowable emissions.
-An emissions budget may also be associated with objectives for other related climate variables, such as radiative forcing or sea level rise.
+A carbon budget that will keep global warming below a specified temperature limit is also called an emissions budget or quota, or allowable emissions.
+Apart from limiting the global temperature increase, another objective of such an emissions budget can be to limit sea level rise.

-Total or remaining carbon budgets are calculated by combining estimates of various contributing factors, including scientific evidence and value judgments or choices.
+Scientists combine estimates of various contributing factors to calculate the carbon budget.
+The estimates take into account the available scientific evidence as well as value judgments or choices.

-Global carbon budgets can be further divided into national emissions budgets, so that countries can set specific climate mitigation goals.
-Emissions budgets are relevant to climate change mitigation because they indicate a finite amount of carbon dioxide that can be emitted over time, before resulting in dangerous levels of global warming.
-Change in global temperature is independent from the geographic location of these emissions, and is largely independent of the timing of these emissions.
+Global carbon budgets can be further sub-divided into national emissions budgets.
+This can help countries set their own emission goals.
+Emissions budgets indicate a finite amount of carbon dioxide that can be emitted over time, before resulting in dangerous levels of global warming.
+The change in global temperature is independent of the source of these emissions, and is largely independent of the timing of these emissions.

-Carbon budgets are applicable to the global level.
-To translate these global carbon budgets to the country level, a set of value judgments have to be made on how to distribute the total and remaining carbon budget.
-This involves the consideration of aspects of equity and fairness between countries as well as other methodological choices.
-There are many differences between nations, including but not limited to population, level of industrialisation, national emissions histories, and mitigation capabilities.
-For this reason, scientists have made attempts to allocate global carbon budgets among countries using methods that follow various principles of equity.
+To translate global carbon budgets to the country level, a set of value judgments have to be made on how to distribute the remaining carbon budget over all the different countries.
+This should take into account aspects of equity and fairness between countries as well as other methodological choices.
+There are many differences between nations, such as population size, level of industrialisation, historic emissions, and mitigation capabilities.
+For this reason, scientists are attempting to allocate global carbon budgets among countries using various principles of equity.

+Definition

+The IPCC Sixth Assessment Reports defines carbon budget as the following two concepts: